 Our adjunct professors bring a different element to the classroom: real-world experience.
 They are the consultants, policy analysts, policy makers, directors and researchers who are changing the shape of public service through their practice.
 They hold senior level positions at places like the United Nations, the City of New York, National Gay and Lesbian Task Force Policy Institute, Foreign Policy in Focus Think Tank, Safe Horizon, Interhemispheric Resource Center and the National Institute for Dispute Resolution.

-Within the MPA degree tracks, a student may specialize in management of public and nonprofit organizations, financial management and public finance or public policy analysis.
+Within the MPA degree tracks, a student may specialize in management of public and nonprofit organizations, financial management and public finance, public policy analysis, or international policy and management.
 The MPA in Public and Nonprofit Management and Policy with a specialization in policy is generally comparable to a Masters in Public Policy degree taken at another institution.
 Wagner students have the added option of pursuing much more focused study in finance or management than students pursuing an MPP.

 Many programs in health policy and management are housed within schools of public health (awarding the MPH) or schools of business (awarding the MHA or MBA).
 Basically, the course content for a MPA will be comparable for degrees awarded at business schools, however the Wagner School's focus on nonprofit and public institutions will provide a different grounding from a traditional business perspective.
 While business programs tend to focus on stock market issues, for example, Wagner's health program focuses on understanding the health care system and how management techniques relate directly to that system.

 A traditional MPH curriculum will differ from ours mainly in its primary starting point, which is the study of the spread and containment of disease.
 While epidemiology is the groundwork for the MPH; management, finance and policy analysis ground Wagner's MPA degree focus.